Tolvic/SOLID-Principles/README.md

 }
 ```

-If our requirements changeand we only want to play the alarm if it's a week day, rather than modifying the method defined above, we could instead write a new method to call the 'setAlarm' if it is a weekday.
+If our requirements changeand we only want to play the alarm if it's a week day, rather than modifying the method defined above, we could instead write a new method to call the `setAlarm` if it is a weekday.

 ```csharp
 weekdayAlarm(alarmTime){